DrMarkusVoss/pumla/pumla_UsersGuide.md

 compatible relation like `"--", "-->", "..>", "<..>", ...`. `reltxt` is a description of the relation that
 will be put next to the relation when put on a diagram. `relid` can be used as unique identifier to reference to the relation.
 If not given, `pumla` automatically creates the id by combining start and end alias.
-This relation is created only in the relations repo and will be filled with a text drawing the relation when put onto a diagram with `PUMLAPutRelation(...)` (or PutAll...).
+This relation is created only in the model repo and will be filled with a text drawing the relation when put onto a diagram with `PUMLAPutRelation(...)` (or PutAll...).

 ### `PUMLAConnection(startalias : string, endalias : string, "contype" : string, "contxt" : string (optional), "conid" : string (optional))`